Yesterday I showed off an unfinished star. It's the topper for this Rolled Paper Christmas Tree.

 As I mentioned yesterday, the idea and instructions for this project were from Kayla Aimee's How to Make a Rolled Paper Christmas Tree.
 I followed her instructions. . .mostly.

-My version #1: Instead of using brads or straight pins to adhere the first layer of paper on the foam cone, I just used some masking tape (since it was about the same color as the book pages I was using).
+My change #1: Instead of using brads or straight pins to adhere the first layer of paper on the foam cone, I just used some masking tape (since it was about the same color as the book pages I was using).

-My version #2: I DID use straight pins to attach the rolled strips.
+My change #2: I DID use straight pins to attach the rolled strips.
 However, I didn't want to have to place the strips so tightly together to cover the pins.
 Instead, I used straight pins with ball tips, dipped the ball ends in white glue then glitter, and allowed the glue/glitter to dry.